Updated: December 15, 2022

-Overstocked inventory is unavoidable for all retailers, from mom and pop shops to big box stores.
-It’s impossible to predict fads and trends, the economy can be volatile, and past years will never be perfect indicators of the future.
-You may have purchased too much or perhaps the product simply isn’t selling.
-But there are ways to mitigate the problem.
-Think about these ways you can give your slow-moving inventory the little boost they need.
+Overstocked inventory is unavoidable for almost all retailers, from mom and pop shops to big box stores.
+It’s nearly impossible to predict fads and trends and the economy can be volatile.
+While sales reporting from past years can certainly be helpful, they will never be perfect indicators of the future.

 Unfortunately, having overstocked inventory can be crippling for a retail store.
 It ties up capital, preventing retailers from bringing in new products that will sell better.
 In industries that rotate seasonally, this can mean that an entire product line is delayed from being on the shelf.